 CONCLUSION- A high index of suspicion is required to diagnose PPCM, specially in cases of preeclampsia as it is difficult to diagnose whether the patient with dyspnea or edema has heart failure.
 Early diagnosis and treatment may prevent or lessen symptoms of PPCM and improve maternal and fetal outcomes.
 A cardiac evaluation is very much necessary even in slightest suspicion in these cases.

-Dr Debkalyan Maji is an alumnus of RG Kar Medical College, Kolkata and presently working as Graded Specialist (Obs And Gyn) at Military Hospital, Gwalior.
+Dr Debkalyan Maji is an alumnus of RG Kar Medical College, Kolkata.
 He has completed his Post graduation from Armed Forces Medical College, Pune.
 His area of interest is High risk obstetrics and Gynaecological Endoscopic surgery

 Introduction: Abruptio placentae generally presents as a obstetric emergency with poor fetal outcome and significant maternal morbidity and even mortality.